xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 ### <a name="rewrite_as_new_app"></a>Incrementally rewriting a legacy application problematic parts as a new ASP.NET Core MVC application

 Create a new ASP.NET Core MVC application, and follow this [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET-Core) to add CoreDdd into it.
 Don't create a new NHibernate configurator class, but reference the one from the shared library created for the Web Forms application (see above).
-The application will also reuse the domain code and the create new ship command/command handler.
+The application will also partially reuse the domain code and the create new ship command/command handler.

 Create a new controller `ManageShipsController` with an empty method `CreateNewShip`:
 ```c#